mobilemind/OpenInlets/README.md

 ## Version Notes
-0.0.0: July 22, 2014 - Initial commit, smushing together multiple bookmarklet repos I have; doesn't build yet 0.0.1: July 28, 2014 - Bookmarklets build via `grunt`, `grunt deploy` updates `README.md`, version numbers not updating
+0.0.0: July 22, 2014 - Initial commit, smushing together multiple bookmarklet repos I have; doesn't build yet 0.0.1: July 28, 2014 - Bookmarklets build via `grunt`, `grunt deploy` updates `README.md`, version numbers not updating 0.0.2: August 8, 2014 - Bookmarklets have individual version numbers that update

 ## Plans
 - [X] Get this working with 2-3 existing bookmarklets (Gmapplet, OpenIn1Password, OpenInGoodReader)
 - [X] Get Travis CI integrated
-- [ ] Get bookmarklet to have individual version numbers
+- [X] Get bookmarklet to have individual version numbers
 - [X] Make use of RegEx replacements or templates to streamline updating the README.md
 - [ ] Use some sort of Markdown or HTML templating to automate making a gh-pages `index.html` file